mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/java.md

         // TODO: Login user
     }
 }
 ```

 ### Get NexmoClient instance

-You have to retrieve client instance inside `LoginViewModel` class.
+To retrieve client instance inside `LoginViewModel` class.
 Usually, it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
 Replace the `client` property in the `LoginViewModel` class:

 ```java
 private NexmoClient client = NexmoClient.get();